eBay Selling Fees UK 2026: The Complete Guide for Sellers

 A few fees only apply in certain cases.
 Know them before they hit an invoice:

-- Dispute fee — £14 ex-VAT (business) / £16.80 inc-VAT (private).
+- Dispute fee, £14 ex-VAT (business) / £16.80 inc-VAT (private).
 A buyer raises a payment dispute (usually a chargeback).
 If eBay finds you at fault, you pay this on top of the refund.
 Win the dispute and you pay nothing.
-It's the same £14 charge: business sees it ex-VAT (reclaimable), private sees inc-VAT.
+It's the same £14 charge: business fees are shown ex-VAT, while private fees are shown inc-VAT; eligible input VAT may be reclaimable under normal VAT accounting.

 Off-platform contact still triggers FVF